vistadataproject/vistadataproject.github.io/vam/build1/demo/index.md

 ![RM_7TABS](images/RM_7TABS.png)

-All 7 pages will be emulated or explicitly managed in VAM.
+and in Build 2, all 7 pages will be emulated or explicitly managed in the VICS Server.